joric/oneliners/README.md

 ```

-Though using `zip` to get individual elements from the list of tuples is usually shorter.
+Using `zip` to get individual elements from the list of tuples is usually shorter, but not always:

 * https://leetcode.com/problems/minimum-number-of-vertices-to-reach-all-nodes